ControlCore-Project/documentation/docs/source/contributeactiondev.rst

 - Click **Generate token** button

-- Then copy the generated token and hash it using this website in base64 encoding http://www.unit-conversion.info/texttools/base64/
+- Then copy the generated token and hash it using this website in base64 encoding http://www.unit-conversion.info/texttools/base64/ .
+Note this hashing is important as Github automatically revoke any token present in the code.

 - Place the token in ``contribute.py`` script at https://github.com/ControlCore-Project/concore/blob/dev/contribute.py#L7